realhuno/Chorus32-ESP32LapTimer/README.md

    * Support for LoRa
  * Multiple WiFi/Bluetooth clients
  * Some other changes I don't remember
+ * Almost entirely usable without the app.
+Navigate to http://192.168.4.1/laptimes.html for in browser lap times (still needs to be reloaded if you change the number of pilots and the number of displayed laps is fixed for now)
+ * Currently testing new peak detection method (only for pilot 1 for now).
+See the wiki for some test results
+   * Compile with "DEBUG_SIGNAL_LOG" enabled, to print out (using USB) the last second of data after a lap has finished (this blocks the esp for a short while, so this is strictly used for data collection)

 TODO:
  * Add race times to OSD (not sure how useful this will be, but I'll at least implement it)